"Izzy, why is it so hard to connect with you? Trying to find your contact form is like navigating a labyrinth. Grrrr..."

 Of course, there were all those years around college (the early 90s) when I put on heavy Medieval armor and whapped many large bruisers with duct-tape rattan weapons.

-If you truly want the answer to this question, it begins when I was a toddler.
+If you truly want the answer to this question, it begins when I was really young.
 Just a warning: the way I tell tales is not for the easily triggered.
 As stated above, it is NSFW and it is not for anyone under 18.
-Enter at your own risk.
+All my writing about Martial Arts & Self-Defense: Enter at your own risk.

 What styles have you studied?